Sunnit-M/VirtualInsanity/README.md

 The elevator has a 10% chance of breaking down and killing any player near it

 ### Old Bird Changes
-Missile machine gun, firerate is now 0.1
+Missile machine gun, fire rate is now 0.1

 ### Snare Flea Changes
-Snare fleas oneshot
+Snare fleas one-shot

 ### Barber Changes
 Time between hops to 1